sjas/beginner-scraps/README.md

 Entries below in reverse chronological order:

+-2017-09-06: Spent a couple of days attempting to work in Python3.
+I'm sure I got some syntax wrong.
+I wrote a script that uses SNMP to poll a switch, determine if it's a Cisco 48-port Gigabit, 48-port FE, or 24-port FE (that's what I have in my environment right now), or none of those.
+It then polls for the system uptime, and the timer for the last interface state change is subtracted.
+If the interface has been down for longer than 14 days, and doesn't have a description set, it is available for re-use and is displayed in the output.
+I wrote this script because people kept asking me which ports were available on which switches, and while I had a switch port mapping tool to handle this, I found running this script to gather the specific information I was looking for was much faster.
+This script definitely reveals the n00b I am -- I know this can be modularized with functions and features, I just haven't got there yet.

 -2017-08-09: First attempt with Ansible to push out configs to Cisco routers

 -2017-03-17: Added an old script that I found in my archives that truly is a beginner scrap :-) It's a PowerShell script to log into SSH devices and issue a command, with the intended use case of logging into a bunch of Cisco equipment and issuing "show run" and saving the output to separate files for configuration backup.